Design Inspiration: Bathroom Storage Ideas

-If there is one space which often gets completely overlooked in your bathroom, it’s the corner.
-Corners can be tricky, they’re often taken up by a bath or shower, especially depending on where your door is, but they can be used to your advantage.
+If there's one space that often gets completely overlooked in your bathroom, it’s the corner.
+Corners can be tricky, they’re often taken up by a bath or shower, but they can be used to your advantage.

-A bathroom corner unit utilises this space perfectly.
-They can either be for storage only or by combining your basin with a cupboard-cabinet unit.
-A bathroom corner unit is perfect for a downstairs cloakroom where space is much more limited.
+A bathroom corner vanity unit utilises this space perfectly.
+They can either be for storage only or combined with your basin, freeing up even more floor space.
+A bathroom corner unit is perfect for a downstairs cloakroom or ensuite where space is much more limited.

 Fitted bathroom furniture

-Fitted furniture is not just for your kitchen, you can also have it in your bathroom.
-It may not be something you've considered, but it is another clever bathroom storage idea.
+Fitted furniture is not just for your kitchen or bedroom, you can also have it in your bathroom.
+It may not be something you've considered, but is another clever bathroom storage idea.
 Integrating your basin and even your toilet provides a seamless look while maximising the space.

 Fitted bathrooms are ideal for ensuites and family bathrooms and will give your decor a clean and sophisticated look.
-It could integrate basins, tall cabinets and back-to-wall toilets into a fitted furniture unit.
-Done seamlessly, it will save space and create a focal point.
+You could integrate basins, tall cabinets, and back-to-wall toilets into one piece of fitted furniture.
+Done seamlessly, it will save space and create a stylish focal point.

-Keeping your floor space clear is the first step to solving your bathroom storage problems.
+Keeping your floor space clear is essential when looking for storage solutions in a small bathroom.
 If a mirror cabinet or small bathroom storage cabinets aren’t enough, wall-mounted cabinets could be the solution, especially taller models that can store larger objects.

 Bathroom towel racks

-Again, if you can spare the wall space, a bathroom towel rack could be an excellent space saver as a storage cupboard is too large.
-Bathroom towel racks provide you with a useful place to store your fresh towels and hang the ones that you’re using.
+Again, if you can spare the wall or even door space, a bathroom towel rack could be an excellent space saver if a storage cupboard is too large.
+Bathroom towel racks provide you with a useful place to store your fresh towels and somewhere to hang the ones that you’re using.

 Read more: A Guide to Bathroom Heating

-Towel racks are especially useful for family bathrooms or if your space is used a lot - coming in handy when guests are over.
-They don’t have to be heated towel rails - these take up more wall space - but a simple small metal shelf that you can install easily yourself.
+Towel racks are especially useful for family bathrooms and also come in handy when you have guests around.
+They don’t have to be heated towel rails - as these can take up more wall space - but a simple small metal shelf that you can easily install yourself.

 Storage boxes & baskets